material-motion/material-motion/essentials/frequent_contributors/tools.md

 # Tooling

-Our team uses a custom tool called `mdm` to manage all of our team's tooling.
+Our team uses a custom tool called `mdm` to manage our team's tooling.
 We encourage adding this tool to your PATH so that you can access it from anywhere on your computer:

     git clone --recursive git@github.com:material-motion/material-motion-team.git
     cd material-motion-team